OpenST/ost-wallet-sdk-android/README.md

 4. PIN_MAX_RETRY_COUNT: Maximum retry count to get the wallet Pin from user.
 5. SESSION_BUFFER_TIME: Buffer expiration time for session keys in seconds.
 Default value is 3600 seconds.
 6. USE_SEED_PASSWORD: The seed password is salt to PBKDF2 used to generate seed from the mnemonic.
 When `UseSeedPassword` set to true, different deterministic salts are used for different keys.
+7. PRICE_POINT_TOKEN_SYMBOL: This is the symbol of base currency.
+So its value will be `OST`.

 - Place the file under main directory's assets folder <br>